lkj000/amapiano-ai-app/docs/PRP.md

 ## 1. Executive Summary

 ### 1.1 Product Vision
 Amapiano AI is the world's first AI-powered platform specifically designed for creating, analyzing, and exploring amapiano music.
-Our mission is to democratize amapiano music production while preserving and celebrating the authentic South African musical heritage through cutting-edge technology and deep cultural understanding.
+Our mission is to democratize amapiano music production while preserving and celebrating the authentic South African musical heritage through cutting-edge technology, deep cultural understanding, and an integrated, professional-grade Digital Audio Workstation (DAW).

 ### 1.2 Product Overview
 Amapiano AI combines cutting-edge artificial intelligence with comprehensive musical understanding to provide:
+- **Professional Amapiano DAW**: A complete production environment rivaling industry standards, but optimized for the amapiano workflow with integrated AI assistance.
 - **Advanced AI Music Generation**: Create authentic amapiano tracks from text prompts with professional-grade stem separation and real-time processing.
 - **Universal Audio Analysis & Transformation**: Extract stems, identify patterns, and transform any audio/video file into amapiano style with the revolutionary "Amapianorize" engine.
 - **Comprehensive Sample Library**: Curated collection of 10,000+ authentic amapiano samples with advanced search and artist-specific styles.